 More Info Link: https://18thstreet.org/event/together-in-contradiction/

-The artist projects as part of Recovery Justice: Being Well is generously supported by the City of Santa Monica’s Art of Recovery program, with additional support from Los Angeles County’s WE RISE LA program.
+The artist projects as part of Recovery Justice: Being Well are generously supported by Art of Recovery, an initiative of the City of Santa Monica Cultural Affairs, santamonica.gov/arts/artofrecovery, with additional support from Los Angeles County’s WE RISE LA program.
 Sara Daleiden’s residency and facilitation work on these projects is generously supported by the Mike Kelley Foundation for the Arts.
 Bailiwik is also a supporting partner on this exhibition.

 About We Rise LA